The Church (1989 film): Filming

 On finding the appropriate church for the film, Argento stated they looked throughout Europe: Italy, France, Germany and Switzerland and found that nobody wanted them to shoot in their church due to the nature of the film.
 Finding it easier to shoot in Eastern Europe, the crew explored Czechoslovakia, Hungary and Bulgaria eventually settling on a Church in Hungary.

-The film was shot at Matthias Church in Budapest and at both R.P.A.
-Elios Studios and De Paolis In.Ci.R. studios in Rome.
+The church scenes were filmed at Matthias Church and St. Elizabeth's Church in Budapest, and the Church of St. Mary of the Visitation in Rome.
+Exteriors were filmed on-location in Budapest and Hamburg.
+The remains of St. Nicholas Church, Hamburg (destroyed since 1943) were used for the closing scene.
+The rest of the film was shot on sets at both Elios and De Paolis studios in Rome.
 Soavi described his filming experience as exhausting, noting that he "was free, and I could do what I wanted... but I also suffered a lot because of the difficulties, the vicissitudes, the delays."

+Typically of an Italian production of the time, the film was shot MOS (without sync sound) and all dialogue was dubbed in later.
+English-speaking actors Hugh Quarshie and Tomas Arana recorded their own dialogue, while the rest of the mostly-Italian cast were dubbed by others.

+Music

 While preparing for the film, Argento learned that Keith Emerson would be interested in writing the score, having worked with him previously on Inferno.
-He received his twelve-track demo which Argento did not like: "They were terrible.
+He received his 12-track demo which Argento did not like: "They were terrible.
 Not even a child would have written music like that.
 A sort of bombastic march, it sound like the Carabinieri fanfare."
 Only three tracks by Emerson were used in the film: an organ-driven main title theme, a track titled "Possession" and a rearranged version of Bach's Prelude 24.
-For the rest of the score, Soavi inserted two tracks by Philip Glass and relied on Fabio Pignatelli who is credited as Goblin.
+For the rest of the score, Soavi inserted two tracks by Philip Glass and relied on his usual collaborators Goblin.